If your child has a serious allergy, make an appointment with a pediatric allergist or immunologist. Your doctor can give you a referral.

 Consider joining a support group related to your child's allergies.
 Pediatric allergist Anne Miranowski, MD, recommends them.
 "Support groups are a great way for families to meet people who are going through the same experience," she says.

-Garrow-Majka is now the vice president for education and outreach at the Food Allergy and Anaphylaxis Network.
+Garrow-Holding is now the president and CEO of the Food Allergy & Anaphylaxis Connection Team.

 Friends and Family